YaruZeng/Passage-Retrieval-System/README.md

 To retrieve 100 mostly relavant passages to every query by building retrieval models including Cosine Similarity and BM25.

 #### 2) Solutions:
-To build Cosine Similarity model, I compute TF-IDF vectors for passages and queries, based on which I compute Cosine Similarity scores between every query and passage.
-Also, I build the BM25 model and compute the scores.
-Finally, I retrieve 100 mostly relavant passages to every query based on the two models and saved the results respectively in two files.
+a) To build Cosine Similarity model, I compute TF-IDF vectors for passages and queries, based on which I compute Cosine Similarity scores between every query and passage.

+b) Also, I build the BM25 model and compute the scores.

+c) Finally, I retrieve 100 mostly relavant passages to every query based on the two models and saved the results respectively in two files.

 #### 3) Outcomes:
-a) The Cosine Similarity scores between queries and 100 retrieved passages are stored in 'tfidf.csv' in the structure of <qid, pid, score>.
+a) The Cosine Similarity scores between queries and 100 retrieved passages are stored in 'tfidf.csv' in the structure of 'qid, pid, score'.

-b) The BM25 scores between queries and 100 retrieved passages are stored in 'bm25.csv' in the structure of <qid, pid, score>.
+b) The BM25 scores between queries and 100 retrieved passages are stored in 'bm25.csv' in the same structure.

 ### 4. task4.py